Data Protection Officers: Myth Buster

 In short, you can’t appoint a DPO in name only.

-What changes are on the cards?
+What changes are on the cards in the UK?

-It seems this role won’t’ have the strict independence requirements of a DPO under GDPR and the proposed change raises a number of questions.
+It seems this role won’t have the strict independence requirements of a DPO under GDPR and the proposed change raises a number of questions.
 What happens to existing DPOs?
 Will they need to be appointed to senior management?
 Or will a member of the senior management team need to be appointed as SRI and be able to delegate tasks to the existing DPO?
 What about organisations who operate in Europe and need a DPO under EU GDPR?

 Clarity on this would be very welcome.
+But it remains to be seen whether the DPDI Bill will become law.